 Most popular and well known is to paddle (or just float) down the river from the Weeki Wachee State Park to the public Rogers Park.
 Going with the current, the 5.5-mile river trail takes about 3 hours.

 The river takes you through shady woods with the blue sky above making the water appear a gorgeous turquoise blue.
-Several sand banks invite you to stop and linger a while.
-If you’re still on the water around Golden Hour (near sunset) the whole river appears to turn honey-yellow.
+Sand banks and trees growing right out of the river invite you to stop and linger a while.

 Getting closer to Rogers Park, there are quite a few homes and vacation rentals along the water.
 If you paddle through this neighborhood in the evening (as we did), there may be be lots of jolly ladies sipping wine and cheering you on as they enjoy their own Happier Place.